nubxd11-lab/Big_Block_Mod/README.txt

 can be more complete.

 2. The Sapphire Block
-A mineral that is extremely hard, and is used for the glass in watches to prevent scrateches.
+A mineral that is extremely hard, and is used for the glass in watches to prevent scratches.
 This mineral is just slightly weaker in hardness than diamond (10) in the mohs hardness scale (sapphire's hardness in the mohs hardness scale is 9, the third-hardest mineral on Earth).
 For this block, we made the block having a high hardness, same as the diamond block.
 Again, this block has a world generation code so that it can replace stone blocks and